Severní

 Severní (Hilgersdorf) is a village and municipal part of Lobendava in Děčín District in the Ústí nad Labem Region of the Czech Republic.

-Etzymology
+Etymology

 The name literally means 'northern' in Czech.

 Geography

 Severní is located in the Šluknov Hook region and is the northernmost village of the Czech Republic.
 A two-tonne stone was unveiled in 2013 marking the most northerly point of the Czech Republic, although it is a metre south of the border.